 4. Lay a half sheet of nori horizontally on your bamboo mat, with the rough side facing up and the shiny side facing down.
 Dip your fingers in a small bowl of water, then use your wet fingers to take some sushi rice and distribute it evenly over the nori sheet, leaving approximately 1/2 inch of the top portion uncovered.

-5. Flip the nori sheet with the rice facing downwards (this will place the rice on the outside).
-Position the tofu crab filling and avocado slices across the center, layering in the middle of the nori sheet.
+5. Flip the nori sheet over so the rice faces down and the bare top part is now at the bottom.
+Position the tofu crab filling and avocado slices across the center of the rice layering in the middle of the sheet.
 Be mindful not to overfill your sushi roll, as this will prevent it from properly sealing.

 6. To roll the sushi:

-- Lift the edge of the nori closest to you and fold it over the filling.
+- Lift the edge of the nori closest to you and tuck the bare flap of the nori inside the roll.

-- Using the mat, give a firm hug with both hands to compress/squeeze the rice to ensure it holds firmly together.
+- Using the mat, give a firm hug/squeeze the roll with both hands.
+Repeat to shape the roll further.

 7. Decorate with sesame seeds and vegan caviar (optional), cover with plastic wrap tightly (this will help keep your rolls looking neat & tidy), slice into six even pieces using a wet, sharp knife and serve with soy sauce, wasabi, and pickled ginger.